BrunoZell/CollectiveIntelligence/litepaper.md

 - How is it produced?
 - How much is produced
 - For whom is it produced

-Standardizing ordering of production and productive output via (potentially unsuccessful) physical delivery.

-Create commitment schemes implementing the abstract product structure, to be picked up by the generalized matchmaking algorithm that crawls possible action paths for desired outcomes.

-Operations: commitments and work; instatiations of commitment schemes with actual people and things commiting to offering a service.

-## Tokenomics

-Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .

-The initial account balance is always at 1MVL/s.
-Rewards

-Derive optimal collective strategy from all peoples wants, and wants of wants (=morals, and further sanctions), commitments, dependency, power.

 ## Example: Peer to Peer Ride Sharing